19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Chosen Statistics/Strength.md

 - A requirement for wielding a [Shield](../../Items/Individual%20Item%20Cards/Armors/Armor%20Properties/Shield%20X%20Property.md)
 - Climbing, lifting, shoving, etc.

-Other use cases that fall in line with these according to GM discretion may also use **STR**
+Other use cases according to GM discretion may also use [Strength](Strength.md).